What Is the Best Rasberry SD Card Format [Detailed Guide]

 What Format Should SD Card Be for Raspberry Pi

-The Raspberry Pi Foundation created the inexpensive, credit-card-sized Raspberry Pi.
-It employs a conventional keyboard and mouse and can be connected to a computer monitor.
-The Raspberry Pi is a basic computing device.
-Raspbian, the operating system that is officially supported, must therefore be installed on an SD card before it can be used.
+The Raspberry Pi Foundation created the Raspberry Pi, a credit-card-sized device that uses a conventional keyboard and mouse and connects to a computer monitor.
+It's a basic computing device that requires the installation of the official operating system, Raspbian, on an SD card to function.

 fat file system